karlicoss/cloudmacs/README.md

 # Customize
 Some packages need extra binaries in the container (e.g. `magit` needs `git`).
 There are to ways you can deal with it

-1. Extend cloudmacs dockerfile and mix in the packages you need: see [example](Dockerfile.customized).
+1. Extend cloudmacs dockerfile and mix in the packages you need: see [my example](Dockerfile.customized), where I'm extending the container with git and ripgrep.
    Then you can build it, e.g.:
    ```
    docker build -f Dockerfile.customized -t customized-cloudmacs --build-arg RIPGREP_VERSION="11.0.2" .